Dora Richter: Later years

 In late 1931, Richter was working as a chef at Restaurant Kempinski (modern Hotel Bristol) at Kurfürstendamm 27.

 In 1933, footage of Richter and two other of Hirschfeld's trans patients, Toni Ebel and Charlotte Charlaque (all anonymously/uncredited) was used as a documentary segment in the Austrian film Mysterium des Geschlechtes (Mystery of Gender), directed by Lothar Golte and Carl Kurzmayer about contemporary sexology.

 In May 1933, with growing Nazi influence in Germany (Hirschfeld had fled the country), a mob of students attacked the institute, and the state authorities then burned its records.
-Richter's fate after this attack was unknown for many years and she was presumed dead.
+Richter's fate after this incident remained unknown for many years, and researchers assumed that she had died during the attack.
 However, in the March 1955 issue of American magazine ONE, Charlotte Charlaque, who fled Germany to Karlsbad in 1933, wrote in a pseudonymized article about Hirschfeld's trans patients, that Dora Richter, "[...]born in Karlsbad, (Note: Some sources such as Charlotte Charlaque's 1955 article incorrectly list Karlsbad as Richter's birthplace, but her baptismal record lists Seifen (later renamed as Ryžovna) as her birthplace.)
 Bohemia[...] soon became an owner of a small restaurant in the city of her birth".
-Furthermore, in February 1934, Richter applied for a legal name change, granted by the president of Czechoslovakia in April 1934.
+Furthermore, in 2023, researchers discovered that Richter applied for a legal name change in February 1934, granted by the president of Czechoslovakia in April 1934.
 At this time, her address was still listed in Berlin.
 From then on, her legal name was Dora Rudolfine Richter (in the Czech form: Dora Rudolfa Richterová).

 According to 1939 Census records from Prague's National Archives, Richter was living in a house that she owned in her birthplace of Ryžovna as of 17 May 1939, was unmarried and earned her living as a homework lace maker.
 Her employer was listed as Berta Kolitsch, who traded in bobbin lace.

 Richter lived in Ryžovna until 1946.
 With the forcible expulsion of Germans from Czechoslovakia in 1946, she moved to Allersberg, Bavaria, where she lived until her death at the age of 74 on 26 April 1966.